I tried Nissin Mouko Tanmen Nakamoto Soupless Ramen

-As you may already know, Japan’s largest instant noodles manufacturer Nissin has occasionally created instant ramen with the help of the spicy Tanmen specialty chain, most of which are sold in cups.
+As you may already know, Japan’s largest instant noodles manufacturer Nissin has occasionally created instant ramen with the help of the spicy Tanmen specialty shop, most of which are sold in cups.

 However, in June 2018, Nissin introduced a packaged frozen ramen that recreates the taste of Mouko Tanmen Nakamoto for the first time, which became a big hit and was difficult to obtain for a long time because of its tremendous popularity.

-Luckily, today I could get the frozen ramen at a 7 eleven convenience store near my workplace and tried it for the first time.
+Luckily, today I was able to get the frozen ramen at a 7 Eleven convenience store near my workplace and tried it for the first time.

 Nissin Mouko Tanmen Nakamoto Packaged Frozen Soupless Ramen

-What I purchased this time “Nissin Mouko Tanmen Nakamoto Siru-Nashi Ma-Shin-Men (日清蒙古タンメン中本汁なし麻辛麺)” is shown above, which is a packaged frozen soupless ramen to be cooked by the microwave oven and is only available at 7-eleven convenience stores in Japan.
+What I introduce here “Nissin Mouko Tanmen Nakamoto Siru-Nashi Ma-Shin-Men (日清蒙古タンメン中本汁なし麻辛麺)” is shown above, which is a packaged frozen soupless ramen to be cooked by the microwave oven and is only available at Japan’s 7 Eleven.

-When I opened the package and took out its contents, a frozen block of wheat flour noodles with ingredients appeared, which came with a black sachet of spicy seasoning oil containing szechuan pepper.
+When I opened the package and took out its contents, a frozen block of wheat flour noodles with garnishes appeared, which came with a black sachet of special seasoning oil containing Szechuan pepper.

-Although the black sachet was pasted on the plastic pack for the frozen soupless ramen, I took it off from the pack, because there was a warning notice on the red product package saying “Don’t heat the seasoning oil in the microwave oven”.
+Although the black sachet was pasted on the plastic packaging for the frozen soupless ramen, I removed it from there, because there was a cautionary note on the outer red packaging saying “Don’t heat the seasoning oil in the microwave oven”.

-This Nissin Mouko Tanmen Nakamoto soupless ramen is topped with savory Mapo Tofu, the Sichuan-style stir-fried bean curd in a spicy-hot sauce whose main ingredients are tofu, Chinese chive, garlic, onion, green onion, ginger, miso soybean paste, pork, and bamboo shoot.
+This Nissin Mouko Tanmen Nakamoto soupless ramen is topped with savory Mapo Tofu, the Sichuan-style stir-fried bean curd in a spicy-hot sauce whose main ingredients are tofu, Chinese chive, garlic, onion, green onion, ginger, miso, pork, and bamboo shoot.

-On the back of the product package, there were cooking instructions for this frozen ramen, so I made this according to them.
+On the back of the product package, there were cooking instructions for this frozen ramen, according to which I made this.

 I added half the contents of the black sachet.
-The noodles were pretty spicy to me, though the spiciness didn’t linger on the tongue for a long time.
+As the result, the noodles were pretty spicy to me but the heat didn’t linger on the tongue for a long time.

-The Mapo Tofu had an addicting savory taste, and the flat chewy noodles were well-coated with the Sichuan Style sauce.
-The overall noodle dish tasted great and really satisfied me.
+The Mapo Tofu had an addicting savory umami taste, and the flat chewy noodles were well-coated with the Sichuan Style sauce.
+The overall dish tasted so good and made me fully satisfied.